Rozen-Lab/cosmicsig/cran-comments.md

 * Deleted the extra word "into" in DESCRIPTION.

+* Deleted "| file LICENSE" in DESCRIPTION and the file.

 ## Test environments
 * Local Windows 10 install: R 4.1.2
 * Local OS X Big Sur install: R 4.1.1